titzer/student-projects/README.md

 You can base much of your work on the X86-64 backend.
 IMPACT: You will make Virgil run on an exciting new line of hardware.
 Compiler and assembly experience required.

+## In-progress projects

+### [Implement `wasi_snapshot_preview1` in Wizard on `x86-64-linux`](WasiWizard.md) - Virgil, low difficulty, low novelty, high priority

+In this project, you will implement the WebAssembly System Interface (WASI) in the Wizard Engine.
+You'll write code to interface directly with the Linux kernel to provide the lowest-overhead, no-dependency implementation of this interface.
+IMPACT: You will greatly improve the number of applications Wizard can run, allowing testing, benchmarking, and studying full applications in direct comparison to production engines.
+WebAssembly experience required, low-level system call familiarity required.

+### [Benchmark WebAssembly](BenchmarkWasm.md) - WebAssembly, fair difficulty, fair novelty

+In this project, you will scour the planet for benchmarks for WebAssembly, creating a suite of freely-available kernels, micro-benchmarks, programs, and applications that is useful for studying all aspects of Wasm performance.
+You will follow best practices from benchmarking literature and known suites such as SPEC and DaCapo and create a framework for easily obtaining statistically reliable, reproducible results.
+IMPACT: You will make it easy to reliably benchmark any aspect of any Wasm engine and maybe publish the go-to paper on doing so.
+Basic programming and scripting experience required, some familiarity with statistics.

+## Completed (or mostly completed) projects

+### [Port Virgil to x86-64-darwin](PortVirgilX8664Darwin.md) - Virgil, low difficulty, low novelty, high priority

+In this project, you will port Virgil to the `x86-64-darwin` platform, i.e. 64-bit x86 Macs.
+Since Apple discontinued support for 32-bit applications on Mac OS X 10.15 (Catalina), Virgil runs only on the JVM on later versions.
+You will work on the runtime and system layer of Virgil and make small modifications to the compiler to allow system calls and emit 64-bit MachO binaries.
+You can base much of your work on the X86-32 runtime.
+IMPACT: You will make it possible to develop Virgil and Wizard natively on MacOS X 10.15 and later.
+Compiler and assembly experience required.

+### [Design a Data Layout Embedded DSL for Virgil](DataLayouts.md) - Virgil, moderate difficulty, high novelty

+In this project, you will design and implement new language constructs for describing memory layouts of fixed data structures such as network packets, kernel buffers, etc.
+You will work on the internals of a sophisticated, static compiler for the Virgil programming language and introduce new analysis and optimizations in this compiler.
+IMPACT: You will make Virgil the language of choice for low-level programming where memory layouts are fixed and likely publish a paper.
+Compiler experience required.

+### [Graph Coloring Register Allocator](RegAlloc.md) - Virgil, high difficulty, moderate novelty

+In this project, you will write a new, sophisticated register allocator for the advanced Virgil compiler.
+Despite being studied for five decades, register allocation remains a challenging problem.
+You will explore new techniques to make graph coloring register allocation more efficient, in particular better splitting heuristics and incremental rebuilding of the interference graph.
+IMPACT: You will make Virgil run much faster and maybe publish a paper.
+Compiler experience required.